VivekTRamamoorthy/CMAEStutorial/README.md

 ![CMAES demo screenshot](./img/CMAESdemo.png)

-- Play with the covariance matrix coefficients in 2D and understand what the elements signify.+
+- Play with the covariance matrix coefficients in 2D and understand what the elements signify.

 ![Covariance Matrix demo](./img/CovarianceMatrixDemo.png)